gre/gl-react/docs/api/View.md

 ## Note on textures

 Images given to uniforms props are always loaded as they are.
-If you want resize/crop features, you can use an `React.Image` inside a `GL.Target`.
+If you want resize/crop features, you can use an `React.Image` inside a `GL.Uniform`.